Geolbaker/geolbaker/README.md

 ## About Me

-My name is George Baker and i'm a Web Designer by trade.
+My name is George Baker and I'm a Web Designer / Web Developer by trade.

 I'm 23 years old.